iamAkolab/sde_school/README.md

 # SDE_SCHOOL
-Follow along the journey of a novice into full stack software development.
+Follow along the journey of an aspiring ML engineer into full stack software development.

 ## JavaScript concepts that you should learn: